araaaik/flow_timer/README.md

 ### GitHub Pages (Automatic)

-The project is configured for automatic deployment to GitHub Pages:
+The project is configured for automatic deployment to GitHub Pages using GitHub Actions.

-1. Push to `main` branch triggers automatic build and deploy
+1. Pushing changes to the `main` or `master` branch will trigger a new GitHub Actions workflow.
+2. The workflow will build the project and deploy it to GitHub Pages.
-2. Site will be available at `https://araaaik.github.io/flow_timer/`
+3. The site will be available at `https://araaaik.github.io/flow_timer/`.

-3. GitHub Actions workflow handles the entire process
+The deployment process is defined in the `.github/workflows/deploy.yml` file.

 ## Docs